 PAY BY CREDIT OR DEBIT CARD OVER THE TELEPHONE

 We accept major credit card and debit card payments over the telephone.
 To pay by telephone, call toll-free 1(888) 473-0835.
 You will need the Assessor’s Identification Number (AIN), Year, and Sequence from your Secured Property Tax Bill to use this system.
 Each credit/debit card transaction is limited to $99,999.99, including a service fee of 2.22 percent of the transaction amount (minimum $1.49 per transaction).

 Please mail payments to:

 Do not mail your payments to any other address.

-Property tax payments must be received or United States Postal Service (USPS) postmarked by the delinquency date to avoid penalties.
+Property tax payments must be received on the last business day noted on the bill to make a timely payment (delinquency date) or United States Postal Service (USPS) postmarked by the delinquency date to avoid penalties.
 If we receive your payment after the delinquency date, with no postmark, the payment is late and we will impose penalties, in accordance with State law.
 We caution taxpayers who send their payments by mail that the USPS only postmarks certain mail depending on the type of postage used and may not postmark mail on the same day taxpayers deposit envelopes.